-IGD or Intergroup Dialogue, offered by the Office of the Dean of Students and the Department of Educational Psychology, is available to all undergraduate students at The University of Texas at Austin.
+Intergroup Dialogue (IGD) is a social justice education program that connects theory and experiential learning to facilitate students learning about social group identity, social inequality, and intergroup relations.
+The program, offered by the Office of the Dean of Students and the Department of Educational Psychology, prepares students to live and work in a diverse world and educates them on how to make decisions that promote equity, justice and peace.
+IGD is available to all undergraduate students at The University of Texas at Austin.

 Contact Intergroup Dialogue at email@example.com or 512-471-9700 for more information.